 One consideration we often mention (but don't score for) is value.
 Is the bag you're buying worth the price?
 With all the systems necessary for backpacking and other overnight wilderness travel, purchasing wisely can save you quite a bit of cash without compromising performance in the backcountry.
 Although we don't include it in the ratings, value is an important consideration.
 While new gear is exciting, most of us still desire to pay less for the equipment we want or need.
 This means knowing whether shelling out extra dollars is worth it.
 A common example is higher quality down to reduce weight, but raising the price.
 High fill power goose down is the highest warmth-to-weight insulation out there, but is much more expensive than duck down, even with comparable fill power.
 Higher prices can mean a higher quality product, but not always.
 Even if it does perform better, is it worth the extra cost?
 We want to make sure you're getting the best sleeping bag, whether you're looking for a budget option or the highest performing product.

 One way to evaluate value is to use it as an index to compare to the overall score we've given to each product.
 For example, two bags could score similarly with our evaluation, but one could cost significantly more.
 All things being equal, the less expensive option would provide greater value.
-Without scoring for value, we've tried to highlight some less expensive options with our Best Buy Awards to help those looking to save a bit of cash.
+Without scoring for value, we've tried to highlight some less expensive options to help those looking to save a bit of cash.
 We feel that the Enlightened Equipment Revelation 20 provides top-notch overall performance with the fairest price tag.
 It's not inexpensive, but it does cost significantly less than high-end products that it compares well to.
 The Hammock Gear Econ Burrow is a step down in performance, but we still feel that many people will be satisfied by the level of performance, especially considering the price savings.
 This model proves that you can still get a pretty good UL model on a tighter budget.

 One product that may find itself as a great introduction to quilts for the masses is the REI Trail Magma 30.
 The quilt is one of the few you'll find mass-produced and should be widely available.
 Although easily available and faring well-enough on our warmth tests, we still had a few unanswered questions dealing with its long-term durability, and lack of versatility.
 Although a great introduction, it may not be a product that will grow with the owner as she becomes more advanced in their backpacking objectives.